 Talk to your clients about wardrobe choices, get a sense of what they’re looking for visually, and recommend what works across the board: neutral colors with nice textures, no logos or pattern, colors that complement the client’s skin tone.
 Keep it as simple as possible and it’ll be smooth sailing.
 It’s a good idea to head to the thrift store and pick up some basic pieces in different colors and sizes so you have something on hand if what the client shows up with isn't working.

-4) Choose the Correct Lens for your Headshot Photography
+4) How to Take Headshots: Choose the Correct Camera Lens for your Headshot Photography

-Lenses matter, and if you're shooting portraits, it only makes sense to use a portrait lens.
+Lenses matter, and if you are shooting professional headshot portraits, it only makes sense to use a portrait lens.
 Portrait lenses are usually 85mm f/1.8, and that's the perfect focal length for this type of work.
 These lenses perform well in studios, outdoors and even in low light conditions, so it's really a good idea to invest in a good portrait lens, especially if you plan on doing headshot work.

 Eyes are everything in a headshot - they are the most powerful facial communicator we have, so feature them!
 Bright, clear eyes make all the difference in a photo, so make sure you focus on the eyes first.